Thornhill, West Yorkshire: Governance

-Historically Thornhill (St. Michael) was a large ecclesiastical parish in the wapentake of Agbrigg, West Riding of Yorkshire which joined the Dewsbury Poor Law Union in 1837.
-In 1894 it was an urban district and in 1910 it was incorporated into Dewsbury County Borough.
+Historically Thornhill (St Michael) was a large ecclesiastical parish and township in the wapentake of Agbrigg, West Riding of Yorkshire which joined the Dewsbury Poor Law Union in 1837.
+In 1894 Thornhill became an urban district.
+The district contained the civil parishes of Thornhill and Whitley Lower.
+In 1910 it was abolished and merged with Dewsbury County Borough.
+On 1 April 1925 the parish was abolished and merged with Dewsbury.
+In 1921 the parish had a population of 11,722.

 Geography

-Thornhill is situated on a hill on the south side of the River Calder and the Calder and Hebble Navigation.
+Thornhill is situated on a flat-topped ridge to the south and east of the River Calder and the Calder and Hebble Navigation and north of the Howroyd Beck.
 The township covered 2486 acre and the underlying rock comprises coal measures.
-Thornhill encompasses the areas of Thornhill Edge, Overthorpe and Fox Royd overlooking the valleys of the Howroyd Beck and Smithy Brook.
+Thornhill encompasses the areas of Thornhill Lees in the valley by the Calder and the Calder and Hebble Navigation, Thornhill Edge, the Edge from the Old English ecg an escarpment the south-facing scarp slope that overlooks the valley of the Howroyd Beck; Overthorpe, from uferra and þorp was the upper outlying farmstead, now a residential area; and Fox Royd.

 Schools

+The Grade II listed former Thornhill Grammar School was built with money bequeathed by Charles Greenwood, Rector of Thornhill in 1643.
+A school endowed by Richard Walker dated from 1712.

-The Thornhill area has two junior schools: Overthorpe (C of E) Junior and Infants and Thornhill Junior and Infants School.
-Thornhill Community Academy is the area's secondary school, with a GCSE pass rate of 84% in 2010, an increase of 22 percentage points from 2009.
-Recently the school has undergone various modifications, and is now a Science College.
+Thornhill has two primary schools: Overthorpe (C of E) Junior and Infants and Thornhill Junior and Infants School.
+Thornhill Community Academy, the area's secondary school had a GCSE pass rate of 84% in 2010, an increase of 22 percentage points from 2009.
+The school is a Science College.
 Much of the school has been refurbished and modernised.
-Construction of a new sports hall was completed in April 2007 and includes a new Multi-Use Games Area (MUGA).
+Construction of a sports hall was completed in April 2007 and includes a new Multi-Use Games Area.

-Pubs

-Thornhill has several public houses.
-The small Black Horse is in the south.
-The Scarborough is a medium-sized traditional public house on the edge of Frank Lane.
-The Flatt Top is a small public house on the corner of Albion Road that serves traditionally-brewed local ales.
-Next to the church is the Savile Arms, which serves a range of traditionally-brewed real ales and regular guest ales.
-The Alma is closed and was in the north of Thornhill.
-There are also several working men's clubs.

 Sports

-Thornhill is home to the Thornhill Trojans a rugby league team who are currently in the National Conference League Premier Division.
-The area also boasts several football teams Overthorpe Sports who play in the West Riding County Amateur League (Premier Division) on Saturdays and Overthorpe Town who play in the Heavy Woollen Sunday League (First Division).
+Thornhill Trojans rugby league team play (2023) in the National Conference League Division 1.
+Overthorpe Sports football team play in the West Riding County Amateur League (Premier Division) on Saturdays and Overthorpe Town play in the Heavy Woollen Sunday League (First Division).

-The club has recently been awarded FA Charter Standard status as an adult club and has ambitious plans to increase participation in the game in the next three years.

-Thornhill United is located at rectory park.
-There are several rugby league youth teams.
-The Thornhill rugby club, located in Overthorpe Park, houses the changing rooms for the local rugby and football teams.